Everyone has heard of Mardi Gras- the exciting street festival with iconic purple, green and gold colours, feathers, beads and parades.

 These colours were selected in 1892 by Rex in their parade float ‘symbolism of colours’ – that year ‘The King of Carnival’ chose them and the meanings assigned to them.

 Purple stands for justice, green for faith and gold for power.
-Purple is of course associated with royalty as is gold, the colour green was most likely selected from ‘coat of arm rules’ which only allows certain colours.
+Purple is of course associated with royalty as is gold.
+The colour green was most likely selected from ‘coat of arm rules’ which only allows certain colours.

 The story of why 3 colours were suggested for mardi gras is because the USA, UK and France all had three colours in their flags- and so the king of Mardi Gras should have three colours for his kingdom too.